pikachungg/SL2/README.md

 1. **backend**

-⋅⋅⋅ This folder contains the API code.
+⋅⋅⋅This folder contains the API code.⋅⋅

 2. **client**

-⋅⋅⋅ This folder contains the frontend code.
+⋅⋅⋅This folder contains the frontend code.⋅⋅

 ## Requirements